S3-working-group/s3-practical-guide/src/meeting-practices/rounds.md

 A group facilitation technique to maintain equivalence.

 1. Pick a random person to start
-    * begin with a different person each time to maintain equivalence
+    * begin each round with a different person to maintain equivalence
-2. Go around the circle, giivng everyone the chance to speak
+2. Go around the circle givng everyone the chance to speak

 There are a number of ways that experienced groups can fast track certain rounds.